20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 That way they get to see the numbers on the dice and say them, which gives them a better chance of remembering them.

-• The game teaches = Numbers recognition
+• The game teaches = Number recognition

 • Game length = 5 mins for one round of the classic game (Make this a complete game for small kids) 15-20 to play the whole game, but it can go faster if you get lucky and roll lots of the same number.